catholicmelb/parish-handbook/docs/contents/10-other-catholic-agencies.md

 Each parish has a designated CDF representative, who assists with loan and account applications, and with registering and training in using the CDF's transactional services.

-For further information regarding the CDF, refer to [Catholic Development Fund](https://www.catholicdevelopmentfund.org.au/).
+For further information, refer to the [Catholic Development Fund website](https://www.catholicdevelopmentfund.org.au/).

 ## Melbourne Archdiocese Catholic Schools Ltd (MACS)